ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 <p align="center">
 <img title="Docker-Compose Path" alt="Docker-Compose Path Setting" src="images/devcontainers/dockerComposePath.png" width = "550" height = auto>
 </p>

+**Dev Containers will not work with Podman if these settings are not adjusted, so ensure that they are correctly changed.**

 4. To attach to a running container, click on the button to the bottom right and click `Attach to Running Container...` and select to container you want to attach to: